Блог

 • Rated: 4.7–4.8/5

-• Availability: year-round with seasonal morning fog considerations
+• Availability: year-round, with seasonal morning fog considerations

 • Reason to pick: efficient, photo-friendly, and balanced scenery

-Pack and plan with flexibility: pack a compact set for day trips, read traveler tips on the site, and select options that fit your duration and budget.
+Pack and plan with flexibility: pack a compact set for day trips, read traveller tips on the site, and select options that fit your duration and budget.
 If you need a tailored plan, request a copy of a two-trip plan that aligns with your dates and interests, providing a smooth, well-paced experience.

 Ijen Blue Fire Sunrise Sharing Tour: itinerary, meeting point, and safety tips